nuprl/augur/README.md

            # directory to store temp files
 ```

-Auger will alert us that the application does in fact have the flow we're
+Augur will alert us that the application does in fact have the flow we're
 expecting:
 ```
 Flows found into the following sinks: [